Methanogens. Credit: Maryland Astrobiology Consortium, NASA, and STScI.

 Some methanogens, described as hydrotropic, use carbon dioxide as a source of carbon and hydrogen as a source of energy.
 Some of the carbon dioxide reacts with, and is reduced by, hydrogen to produce methane.
 The methane is turn gives rise to a proton motive force across a membrane, which is used to generate ATP – a key source of cellular energy.
 Other methanogens, called acetotrophic, use acetate (CH3COO-) as a source of both carbon and energy.
 Still other methanogens exploit methylated compounds such as methylamines, methanol, and methanethiol as well.

 More than 50 species of methanogens have been identified, including a number that are extremophiles.
-Live methanogens were recovered from a core sample taken from 3 kilometers under Greenland by researchers from the University of California, Berkeley.
+Live methanogens were recovered from a core sample taken from 3 km under Greenland by researchers from the University of California, Berkeley.
 Another study discovered methanogens in soil and vapor samples from the vicinity of the Mars Desert Research Station in Utah.
 These findings add weigh to speculation by some scientists that methanogens may be responsible for the methane that has been in detected in the atmosphere of Mars.